yuval-po/token-bucket-rate-limiter/README.md

 The bucket's core is designed to be flexible enough to support most common use-cases.
 Below are some example configurations that can be used to customize its behavior.

-_Please note the following examples are not linted or checked by the compiler, small errors may be possible_

 </br>